utilmind/MySQL-Migration-from-Windows-PC/README.md

 Because numeric offsets always work and **do not require** time zone tables.
 However we can’t automatically fix the time zones other than UTC due to summer and winter time shifts and various local political decisions.
-So, **if you want to keep using named time zones, you must load the system time zone database into MySQL or MariaDB**.
+So, **if you want to keep using *named* time zones, you must load the system time zone database into MySQL or MariaDB**.

 ---

-## Windows users (MariaDB / MySQL)
+## 🪟 Windows users

 MariaDB for Windows **does not include** time zone tables.
 To enable named time zones, download a prebuilt SQL file from the official MariaDB tzdata repository and import it manually.